 What ever--registered goats are just for 'LOOKS' of course they 'look better', that doesn't mean the goats to the left aren't good milk producers.
 True... if you don't actually need high quality milk.
 And don't care that your udders are going to be difficult to milk/ mastitis prone as they sag with age...

 Some of the goats listed as examples above are all registered--and have ugly udders/poor productivity.
 Why?
 Well folks the harsh reality is that some breedings look great on paper and then just don't pan out.
 The other issue is when people purchase from breeders thinking they should/or do have the best animals and forget (or neglect) to breed up!
-Animals that breeders sell are not always gem stones-- you still NEED TO BREED UP.
-Don't just buy a goat, then randomly breed it.
-Look at how the udder looks on BOTH sides of the family, and determine if the buck you are going to use may help increase positive traits.
+And worse--some breeders sell their culls because they dont 'have the heart' to eat them; and then neglect to let people know they are buying trash.

 The goat on the left is the FIRST craigslist ad I have seen with honest pricing.
 And the seller even gave a very honest opinion about the goat, and what a buyer should consider when breeding.
 Sadly this persons advise will likely go un-noticed.
-The doe herself was also listed for sale for $350-- and if bred to the right buck, her offspring may yet turn out to be excellent milking animals... not EVERY First Freshener is going to be a rock star like the doe on the right!
+The doe herself was also listed for sale for $250-- and if bred to the right buck, her offspring may yet turn out to be excellent milking animals... not EVERY First Freshener is going to be a rock star like the doe on the right!

 The Question + The Answer::

 Unfortunately, only 10% of goat owners are actually focused on the breed(s) they raise with the intent to breed them to the breed standards.
 And even fewer of that 10% show in competitions/evaluations to see if their program is on-track or not.
-V-shows are not that popular.. and few people have the time to take their goats to a live evaluation...let alone pay for an extra expense.
+V-shows are not that popular for some good reasons.. and few people have the time to take their goats to a live evaluation...let alone pay for an extra expense.

 Welcome to the Suds Bucket!